Palazzo Gondi

-In the central courtyard, a portico with Corinthian columns on four sides, there is a 17th-century fountain, which uses water from the Boboli Gardens which also supplies the Fontana del Nettuno.
+In the central courtyard, a portico with Corinthian columns on four sides, there is a 17th-century fountain, which uses water from the Boboli Gardens which also supplies the Fountain of Neptune on the Piazza della Signoria.
 From here begins the monumental staircase to the upper floors.
-The porch is a statue of Roman Togata.
+Across the entrance stands a statue of a Roman togatus from the 2nd century AD, so-called Macrino, that was found at the Roman theatre in Florence.

 Among the decorations inside the palace, there is a fresco and some paintings by Italian and French artists.
 On the first floor there is also a monumental fireplace which was designed by Sangallo.